rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/example_conv1d.rst

 optimize an OpenCL 1D convolution kernel step by step.
 In general, there are three areas that we want to optimize:

 #.
-Instruction pipeline: has the loop been software pipelined at a low II?
+Instruction pipeline: has the loop been software pipelined at a low II
+   (initiation interval)?
 #.
 SIMD efficiency: has the available SIMD instructions (e.g. C66x) been
    fully utilized?
 #.
 Memory hierarchy performance: can the input and output data be EDMAed